 Someone with ME/CFS is so fatigued that it impacts on their daily life.
 It is still unknown what causes ME/CFS although it sometimes follows an illness and some researchers believe that ME/CFS could be due to a reaction to common viruses (7).

 Some of the symptoms of ME which are similar to MS are

 - Cognitive problems

 Neuromyelitis Optica (NMO or Devic’s disease)

 NMO is a very rare condition.
-In Europe, it is estimated that there is one case of NMO for every 100,000 people, potentially affecting less than 1000 people in the UK.
+It is estimated that (in Europe) there is one case of NMO for every 100,000 people.
+This means that it potentially affects less than 1000 people in the UK.

-NMO can affect any age group and is predominantly a female disease with only 1 man being affected to every 4 women.
+NMO can affect any age group and is predominantly a female disease with only one man being affected to every four women.
 Neuromyelitis is very similar to MS in that it is a disease of the nervous system where there are episodes of myelin damage.
-In NMO however this inflammation is almost always in the optic nerves and spinal cord.
+In NMO however this inflammation is almost always in the optic nerves and spinal cord (8).